bouallaguimahdi/serverless/README.md

-# serverless
+# Mehdi B
-this is my serverless project
+This is my serverless project, it uses AWS and ReactJS